 In the summer of 2007, just before Charles’ 21st birthday, the first sign of trouble arose.
 A man told police he’d discovered evidence that Charles had had sex with the man’s 14-year-old niece.
 Charles was arrested, but a change in the girl’s testimony led to the charges being dropped.
 Charles later would move to have the arrest expunged from his record.

 His brush with the law didn’t slow him down.
 Over the next two years, his theatrical career flourished.
 He won raves for his roles in a number of local productions, from Rent at Venice Theatre to Damn Yankees at the Manatee Players.
 As soon as he got home from his New York audition, he was cast in Forbidden Broadway at Venice, then turned in an award-winning performance as Leo Bloom in The Producers.
 Those productions “put me in the VIP box for Sarasota theater,” he says.
-He was even dreaming of moving to New York.
+He dreamed of moving to New York.

 But on June 5, 2009, six months after having his first arrest expunged, Charles was arrested again.
 The mother of a 15-year-old girl had discovered hundreds of text messages and phone calls to and from Charles on her daughter’s cell phone.
 When confronted, the girl, who is white, admitted she had been sneaking out of her house several nights a week over the past year and having sex with Charles.

 This time, the allegations would play out to the bitter end.